 - The East Midlands Chamber have created a Coronavirus hub on their website which is updated daily with the latest developments and new financial measures.
 The Chamber has introduced a £100,000 financial package to help support members affected by Covid-19.
 The fund will enable Chamber members which have been impacted by the lockdown restrictions in place because of coronavirus to claim a rebate of up to 100% of their membership fees, for the next three months.

 - The D2N2 Growth Hub and D2N2 LEP have coronavirus webpages showing all available support and links to find out more and access it, including a Redeployment Triage Service from D2N2 LEP.

-- British Independent Retailers Association has a webpage containing advice for employers on health and safety advice and employment law.
+- British Independent Retailers Association has information containing advice for employers on health and safety advice and employment law.

-- The Federation of Small Business has a webpage which consists of various forms of advice to small business about coronavirus.
+- The Federation of Small Business has information which consists of various forms of advice to small business about coronavirus.